Suspension theorems for links and link maps

 Our approach is based on the use of the suspension map. {\it The suspension map} $ \Sigma:LM^m_{p,q}\to LM^{m+1}_{p+1,q} $ is defined by suspending the $p$-component and including the $q$-component.
 It is easy to see that for $M$ large $LM^{m+M}_{p+M,q}\cong\pi^S_{p+q-m+1}$ \cite{Kos88}.
 Thus Theorem~\ref{proc-th2} follows from the following assertion:

 \begin{proc-theorem}[Suspension theorem for link maps] \cite{HaKa98} If $p,q\le m-3$ then the suspension map is bijective for $2p+2q\le 3m-5$ and surjective for $2p+2q\le 3m-4$. \end{proc-theorem}

 This theorem has been known earlier only as a corollary of Theorem~\ref{proc-th2}.
 We give a short direct proof of Theorem~\ref{proc-th2pr} analogous to Zeeman's proof of the higher-dimensional Poincar\'e conjecture and using a version of Alexander's trick.
-Our proof is almost self-contained, we use only 'concordance implies isotopy' theorem.
+Our proof is almost self-contained, we use only 'concordance implies isotopy' theorem and its version for link concordances.
+In the proof of Theorem~\ref{proc-th1} we use basics of immersion theory and suspension sequences by U.~Koschorke and A.~Skopenkov (cf. the sequence by V.~Nezhinsky \cite{Ne84}).

 Let us introduce some notions and conventions.

 An embedding $f:X\times I\to S^m\times I$ is {\it a concordance} if $X\times 0=f^{-1}(S^m\times 0)$ and $X\times 1=f^{-1}(S^m\times 1)$.
 We tacitly use the facts that in codimension at least $3$ {\it concordance implies isotopy} and {\it any concordance or isotopy is ambient} \cite{Hud69}.